MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 )
 ```

-For parameters extra parameters that are not supported by the Azure AI model inference API but that are available in the underlying model, you can use the `model_extras` argument.
+Parameters not supported in the Azure AI model inference API ([reference](../../reference/reference-model-inference-chat-completions.md)) but available in the underlying model, you can use the `model_extras` argument.
 In the following example, the parameter `safe_prompt`, only available for Mistral models, is being passed.

 ```python
 llm = AzureAICompletionsModel(